arcadon42/Get_next_line/README.md

 ## 📋 Test

 You just have to edit the get_next_line.c file and uncomment the main function and headers inside it.
-You can edit test.txt files to put another text if you wish to test othe cases.
+You can edit the text in the test.txt files if you wish to test other cases.
-Then simply run this command (change "xx" with desired buffer size) :
+Then simply run the command below (change "xx" with desired buffer size):

 ```shell
 gcc -Wall -Werror -Wextra -D BUFFER_SIZE=xx get_next_line.c get_next_line_utils.c && ./a.out